easybuilders/easybuild/docs/Installation.rst

 Updating an existing EasyBuild installation
 ~~~~~~~~~~~~

-To upgrade to a newer EasyBuild version (say, |version|) than the one currently installed:
+To upgrade to a newer EasyBuild version than the one currently installed:

 * ``pip install --upgrade easybuild`` will upgrade EasyBuild to the latest release.